Accessibility

 5. Feedback

 The feedback we receive is instrumental in supporting our continued efforts to identify, remove and prevent barriers to accessibility, prioritize and develop solutions, and further our ongoing work to reduce and remove barriers.
-Incorporating feedback from persons with disabilities is central to our commitment to inclusivity.
-It ensures that our approach to supporting accessibility remains dynamic and responsive to the evolving needs of our diverse community.
+Incorporating feedback from persons with disabilities is central to our commitment to inclusivity, which ensures our approach to supporting accessibility remains dynamic and responsive to the evolving needs of our diverse community.

 6. Regulatory conditions